Gina Long: Charity work

 She was a founder member of the Suffolk Breakthrough Breast Cancer group and in August 2015, Long and close friends celebrated raising £1 million for the charity.
 Long took the lead in implementing an East Anglian-based special events fundraising committee of the Prince's Trust, chairing it for two of her 10 years and helping to raise more than £480,000, and later became chair of the special events committee of East Anglia's Children's Hospice, covering Suffolk, Norfolk, Cambridgeshire and North Essex.

-Long continues to devotes her life to running the GeeWizz charity - alongside advising many other charities and mentoring students and entrepreneurs throughout the UK.

 In 2020, Long created and organised the Ed Sheeran Made in Suffolk Legacy Auction.
 A total of £506,000 was raised to fund two legacy projects - the redevelopment of a much-need playground at the Thomas Wolsey Ormiston Academy in Ipswich and the introduction of a specialist nursing team - including learning disability and palliative care nurses and physiotherapists - at the Zest service, run by St Elizabeth Hospice.
 Thanks to the auction, these crucial projects can now be a reality.
 The auction saw Gina and her small team work closely with John and Imogen Sheeran, parents to Ed Sheeran, the global singer, songwriter, musician and record producer, who donated several prizes, along with many other global superstars, artists and organisations.

+Gina's passion for supporting good causes has seen her mentor a number of local charities and individuals including becoming an Ambassador for St Edmundsbury Cathedral and a Patron for Suffolk Libraries.

+A farmer's wife and keen advocate for the countryside, agriculture and the environment, Gina was proud to be asked to become a vice-president of The Country Trust, the UK's leading national educational charity connecting children from areas of high social and economic disadvantage with the land that sustains us all.

+In November 2023, Gina was awarded the Roger Wilson CBE Inspiration of the Year at Sarcoma UK's inaugural Shining Star awards at a ceremony at 10 Downing Street.

+Artist

+Long discovered art later in life, during a period of self-reflection in her ‘semi-retirement’, and with no formal training.
+She was inspired by Ed Sheeran's gift of ‘DAB’, from his first painting series, donated to her GeeWizz Global Charity Auction, and also by Ben Mosley's brilliance and having spent three mesmerising hours with Maggi Hambling.
+Mentored by artists Emma Connolly and Rozanne Bell, painting has become vital to her life/work balance.
+Painting under her shortened name 'Gee', her bold, large-scale acrylic paintings quickly garnered global interest, and a wait list for her work has already formed.
+She describes her art as “a space for truth, vulnerability and bold self-expression.
+An honest extension of everything I stand for, a life that has rarely fitted neatly".
+Each painting reflects a language of truth, emotion and unapologetically honest in every brushstroke.
+Exhibitions to follow, watch this space.